The Medieval Festival of Rhodes and its Magic

 The Palace of the Grand Master of the Knights of Rhodes, the Street of the Knights, and the Hospital of the Knights come to life bursting with Medieval magic.

 Welcome to the Medieval Festival of Rhodes.
+This year taking place on October 5 and 6.

 Yes, that’s right.
 The Dodecanese island of Rhodes has for nearly 20 years (with the exception of the gloomy Covid days), held one of the most exciting Medieval festivals in Europe complete with archery competitions, jousts and battles, tavern feasts, buzzing markets, and of course, plenty of Medieval-inspired food, song and dance.